brainhack-princeton/handbook/docs/content_pages/03-01-converting.rst

 * subjectID

 ..
 NOTE::
   * This script will need to be customized for your study!
 Edit this script once at the beginning of your project so that all the filenames match your naming scheme, and so the fieldmaps are being applied to the correct functional runs.
+If you did not collect fieldmaps, then you can ignore the steps specific to fieldmaps.

   * If an individual subject deviates from your standard (e.g., has an extra set of fieldmaps or is missing functional runs), then you will need to edit :blue:`step2_preproc.sh` again to accomodate these differences.

+  * Sample project: The sample dataset does not include fieldmaps.
+Therefore, when you edit the :blue:`step2_preproc.sh` for the sample project, you can comment out the lines of code dealing with the fieldmaps.
+You should still run :blue:`step2_preproc.sh` to delete the extra (scout and dup) files.

 If you run bids-validator and get any warnings and/or errors, put any modifications you need to make to pass the validator into this script so you can easily get subjects ready for BIDS apps as you collect more subjects. **Again, this script should be customized for your experiment and not just run without editing.**

 .. code-block:: bash

-    # run the script (step2_preproc.sh), e.g. for subject 999
+    # run the script (step2_preproc.sh), e.g. for subject XXX
-    ./step2_preproc.sh 999
+    ./step2_preproc.sh XXX

     # NOTE: For our sample project, use the following command
     ./step2_preproc.sh 001